 - All authors must take public responsibility for the work and must ensure that they would respond to the questions regarding accuracy and integrity of the work.

 Contributors who do not meet all four of the above authorship criteria should be acknowledged by listing them in the Acknowledgments and Disclosures section.
 Acquisition of funding, general supervision of the research group, provision of technical services, collection of data, writing assistance, language editing, proofreading etc., are not in themselves sufficient contributions to justify authorship.
-Journal of Ophthalmological Science does not accept honorary or guest authorship.
+Journal of Molecular and Clinical Ophthalmology does not accept honorary or guest authorship.

 One author should take primary responsibility for the work as a whole and this primary author or corresponding author should assure that all authors meet basic standards for authorship.
 It is not the role of journal editors to determine who qualifies or disqualifies for authorship.
 To conform to the good editorial practice, the journal requires the corresponding author to sign ‘License to Publish Form’ which confirms that all authors consent to take public responsibility for the content of the paper and that consent from patients has been obtained.